Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: Conclusions

 \section{Conclusions}

-We have presented the JWST NIRspec IFS observations of the core of the most distant proto-cluster at $z=7.88$, A2744-z7p9OD. \begin{itemize} \item We have identified four galaxies at $z=7.88$ with \Oiii\ 4960 \AA\ and 5008 \AA\ within a $\sim$ 11 kpc $\times$ 11 kpc region.
-The galaxies have a small velocity offset of $152\pm10$ km s$^{-1}$, suggesting a close asscociation of these galaxies. \item ALMA Band 6 dust continuum data show $3\sigma$ signals at the positions of A2744-YD1, YD4, and YD7.
-Assuming a dust temperature of 50 K and an emissivity index of 1.5, these three galaxies have $L_{\rm IR} \sim 10^{11} L_{\rm \odot}$ and $M_{\rm d} \sim (1-2)\times 10^{6} M_{\rm \odot}$. \item The presence of dust is consistent with their red UV continuum slopes, $\beta \sim -1.3$.
-The galaxies have redder $\beta$ values at a given $M_{\rm UV}$ compared to typical $z\gtrsim7$ galaxies. \item With the BAGPIPES SED fitting code assuming delayed-tau SFH, the member galaxies have stellar masses in the range of log($M_{*}/M_{\rm \odot}$) $\sim 7.6-9.2$ and star formation rates of $\sim 3-50$ $M_{\rm \odot}$ yr$^{-1}$, showing a diversity in their properties. \item Following FirstLight cosmological simulations reproducing the observed physical properties of the member galaxies, the expected evolution of the core protocluster is to form a larger, maassive galaxy with a stellar mass of $M_{\rm *}\sim 6\times10^{9} M_{\rm \odot}$ at a redshift of $7.3$. \end{itemize}
+We have presented the JWST NIRSpec IFS observations of the core of the most distant protocluster at $z=7.88$, A2744-z7p9OD. \begin{itemize} \item We have identified four galaxies at $z=7.88$ with \Oiii\ 4960 \AA\ and 5008 \AA\ within a $\sim$ 11 kpc $\times$ 11 kpc region.
+The galaxies have a small velocity offset of $193\pm10$ km s$^{-1}$, suggesting a close asscociation of these galaxies. \item ALMA Band 6 dust continuum data show $3\sigma$ signals at the positions of A2744-YD1, YD4+YD6, and YD7, whereas Band 7 data show $4\sigma$ signal at the position of YD4.
+Assuming a dust temperature of 50 K and an emissivity index of 1.5, these three galaxies have $L_{\rm IR} \sim 10^{11} L_{\rm \odot}$ and $M_{\rm d} \sim (1-3)\times 10^{6} M_{\rm \odot}$. \item The presence of dust is consistent with their red UV continuum slopes, $\beta \sim -1.3$.
+The galaxies have redder $\beta$ values at a given $M_{\rm UV}$ compared to typical $z\gtrsim7$ galaxies. \item With the BAGPIPES SED fitting code assuming delayed-tau SFH, the member galaxies have stellar masses in the range of log($M_{*}/M_{\rm \odot}$) $\sim 7.6-9.2$ and star formation rates of $\sim 3-50$ $M_{\rm \odot}$ yr$^{-1}$, showing a diversity in their properties. \item Following FirstLight cosmological simulations reproducing the observed physical properties of the member galaxies, the expected evolution of the core protocluster is to form a larger, massive galaxy with a stellar mass of $M_{\rm *}\sim 6\times10^{9} M_{\rm \odot}$ at $z\sim7.3$. \end{itemize}

-The present study demonstrates the power of JWST NIRSPec IFS observations to probe the true structure of a proto-cluster.
+The present study demonstrates the power of JWST NIRSpec IFS observations to probe the true structure of a protocluster.
 The presence of a multiple merger and evolved galaxies in the core region of A2744-z7p9OD indicates that environmental effects are already at work 650 Myr after the Big Bang.